implydata/plywood/README.md

 This language is inspired by Hadley Wickham's [split-apply-combine](http://www.jstatsoft.org/v40/i01/paper) principle, and by [jq](https://stedolan.github.io/jq/).

-### Higher-level objects
+### Immutable query primitives

 A number of core datatypes are provided to make life easy.

 ### Serializability

-Plywood queries and visualizations can be serialized to and from JSON.
+Plywood queries can be serialized to and from JSON.

 ## License